frederic-perez/AmE-dictionary/data/dictionary.md

 __versatile__ _adj_ :three::hammer.
 __vertical farm__
 __vertiginous__ _adj_ Having or causing a whirling sensation. _Syn_ whirling, dizzy _At the end of the trail, they still faced a vertiginous climb up the face of the cliff._
-__verve__ _n_ :seven::dart: /vəːv/ [:scroll: from French, ‘vigour’] Great ​energy and ​enthusiasm.
+__verve__ _n_ :eight::dart: /vəːv/ [:scroll: from French, ‘vigour’] Great ​energy and ​enthusiasm.
 Liveliness. _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._
 __very true__
 __very<sup>1</sup>__ _adj_ :two: __4__ Used to emphasize the importance of what is specified. _For this very reason._ _We were in this very room._
 __very<sup>2</sup>__ _adv_